 The BIA receives levy from its members which is collected by the City of Toronto.
 It also receives cash donations and sponsorships from corporate and private donors and grants from local, provincial and federal governments for events and festivals.
-Revenue is being recorded upon the signing of contracts and when collection can be reasonably ascertained.
+Revenue is being recorded upon collection can be reasonably ascertained.